What is pH?

 Bar soaps used on the face can be very drying to the skin so it is not recommended to use them as a cleanser.
 Many bar soaps leave skin feeling squeaky clean which means you have essentially stripped your skin barrier and disrupted your skin biome leaving it more prone to skin dryness and skin sensitivity, acne, and other skin concerns.

-- After cleansing your skin barrier will be disrupted so it is important to apply a moisturiser after your skin while your skin is still damp after you use a cleanser.
-This ensures your skin maintains its optimal pH, restores the skin barrier, and keeps your skin health and hydrated.
+- Moisturise regularly: Hydrate your skin with moisturisers that help restore and maintain the skin’s moisture barrier, promoting optimal pH balance.
+After cleansing your skin barrier will be disrupted so it is important to apply a moisturiser after your skin while your skin is still damp after you use a cleanser.
+This ensures your skin maintains its optimal pH, restores the skin barrier, and keeps your skin healthy and hydrated.